cherreman/dart-playground/bootstrap_components/README.md

 This is a POC to create web components for Dart, based on Twitter Bootstrap.
 The library provides a set of high level web components that support data binding, event handling, etc and is built on top of Dart Web UI.
 The ultimate goal is to create a Flex/MXML like declarative layout framework with components and layout containers.

+Check the following file for an overview and usage of the components: https://github.com/cherreman/dart-playground/blob/master/bootstrap_components/web/bootstrap_components.html

 Components
 ----------